beninanutshell/wam-tf-labs/associate/lab_03/lab_03.md

 ## Use locals
 <em>Terraform local values (or "locals") assign a name to an expression or value.
 Using locals **simplifies** your Terraform configuration – since you can reference the local **multiple** times, you **reduce** duplication in your code.
 Locals can also help you write **more readable** configuration by using meaningful names **rather** than hard-coding values.</em>

-We have a resource naming convention within **DAVIDSON** organization that says that a Bigquery Dataset should always be prefixed with `s4a_bqd_`.
+We have a resource naming convention within **DAVIDSON** organization that says that a Bigquery Dataset should always be prefixed with `dav_bqd_`.
 We can use local variables to ensure that we meet this requirement:

 <walkthrough-editor-open-file
     filePath="cloudshell_open/wam-tf-labs/associate/lab_03/iac/main.tf">